thBoo39/hot-carrier-solar-cell-particle-energy-balance-solver/README.md

 >>> print("Jout:{:.3f}(A/m^2)".format(scell.Jouthc(0.2/2*nu.eV)[0]))
 Jout:5100.802(A/m^2)
 ```
 The parameter is the half the bias multiplied by q (elemntary charge).
 Jouthc method returns 2 variables, current flux and boolean value telling solution is found or not.
 Note that the solar cell is under 10 suns concentration.
+[Short circuit current](https://www.pveducation.org/pvcdrom/solar-cell-operation/short-circuit-current) of typical solar cells is about 700 A/m<sup>2</sup>.

 To show hot carrier solar cell power output (W/m<sup>2</sup>) at 0.2V bias,
 ```python